HumanBehaviourChangeProject/Info-extract/README.md

  modify it under the terms of the Apache License Version 2.0.

 ## Contact

+For help or issues using the HBCP code, please submit a GitHub issue.

-For all information please contact the HBCP team (humanbehaviourchange@ucl.ac.uk)
+For personal communication related to the project, please contact the HBCP team (humanbehaviourchange@ucl.ac.uk)